 Hop it, or clamber over it awkwardly.
 Whatever works.

-There's is talk on the signs outside about restoration works in progress, and it would certainly be worth it, but we haven't seen any sign of that over the past few years.
+There's talk on the signs outside about restoration works in progress, and it would certainly be worth it, but we haven't seen any evidence of that over the past few years.

 The castello on the left (with a restaurant that has apparently finally closed its doors), and the commodious lodgings on the right.

 Round behind the little church, growing out of the rock

 We're off northward up the Val d'Aosta now.